flutter/engine/tools/golden_tests_harvester/README.md

 ## Usage

-This program assumes you've _already run_ a suite of golden tests that produce a directory of images, of which the format, a JSON file named `digests.json`, is [documented in `lib/golden_tests_harvester.dart`][lib].
+This program assumes you've _already run_ a suite of golden tests that produce a directory of images with a JSON digest named `digests.json`, which is [documented in `lib/golden_tests_harvester.dart`][lib].

 Provide the directory as the only positional argument to the program: